Planned Great Pyrenees litter

 About Yukina

-Yukina is a female Great Pyrenees almost 5 years old.
+Yukina is a female Great Pyrenees about 5 years old.
 Carefully selected as a great representative of her breed, Leona decided to make her part of their program.
 Leona has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level